LAW ENFORCEMENT FACTS

 Milestones in the History of the Profession

-The City of Boston establishes the first system of law enforcement in the 13 colonies.
-Called the "night watch," officers served part-time, without pay.
+The City of Boston establishes a "night watch," in which officers served part-time, without pay.

 September 24, 1789